Best Ethereum Wallet June 2026

 Example: MyEtherWallet (non-custodial), some exchange-based wallets (custodial).

-Depending on your risk tolerance, you may split holdings between a hardware wallet for secure storage and a software or web wallet for everyday use.
+Depending on your risk tolerance, you might split holdings between a hardware wallet for secure storage and a software or web wallet for everyday use.

 How to choose the best Ethereum wallet